 Myth 6: prices are ridiculously low

 Double the prices and then some.
 In late 2012, the government mandated the doubling of many travel services to manhandle the fragile free market, and many places are not happy about it.
 Just double the prices in the Lonely Planet and then add any peak season premiums.

 Yeah, it does get up to 40 degrees C (104F) briefly during the day, but it doesn’t feel even close to that hot.
 The humidity is low in the tourist triangle and it’s comfortable if you’re not exerting yourself.
 Bring lots of water and you’ll do fine.
 Coming from Singapore, this feels like paradise.

 Yeah, many are newly paved due to aid money, but they seem to be leveled with shovels and hand trowels.
 Prepare yourself for extremely bumpy rides.

-Want to read the craziest travel stories.
-Here are a few:
+Want to read my best travel stories?
+Here are some good ones:

 - Madain Saleh Saudi Arabia: Hitchhiking to Petra’s twin city

 - Dancing with Corpses: Famadihana- Turning of the Bones in Madagascar: The hidden meaning behind one of the most bizarre ceremonies will surprise you

 - The Secret Lives of Sea Gypsies: My personal experience living with the world’s best divers on the fringes of civilization